Image input/output operations#

 plain (bool, optional) – don’t display axes, frame or GUI

-colorbar (bool, optional) – add colorbar to image, default False
+colorbar (bool or dict, optional) – add colorbar to image, default False

 width (float, optional) – figure width in millimetres, defaults to Matplotlib default